bright/new-www/content/blog/native-app-development-vs-cross-platform.md

 **Native app development refers to building an app exclusively for one mobile system.** So, you develop an app only for iOS or Android.
 You use native technologies dedicated to that process such as **Java or Kotlin for Android** and **Swift or Objective-C for iOS**.

-**Cross-platform mobile app development takes place when you build one common system for Android and iOS.** In order to do that you use frameworks that translate JavaScript into native components underneath your code.
-As a result, they transform your code into a solution for Android and iOS as well.
+**Cross-platform mobile app development takes place when you build one common system for Android and iOS.** In order to do that you use frameworks that transform your code into a solution for Android and iOS as well.
 One of the most popular frameworks are: **Flutter (by Google) and React Native (by Facebook)**.

 ## Is native app development dying?